APA Sports, Exercise and Musculoskeletal Physiotherapist

 Master of Musculoskeletal and Sports Physiotherapy, Bachelor of Physiotherapy with Honours

 APA level 1, 2 & 3 sports certificates; DMA Clinical Pilates Level 1-4; Western Acupuncture & Dry Needling qualification.
 GLA:D Accredited Provider

 WSC Since: 2011

 Since graduating in 2005 from UniSA, Natalie has worked in hospitals and private practices in Adelaide and London.
 In 2013, she successfully completed the Master of Sports and Musculoskeletal Physiotherapy at UniSA, coming top of her class.

 Natalie has a keen interest in rehabilitation and injury prevention and will help identify and addressing the underlying causes for the injury.
 She uses a range of manual therapy, movement re-education, exercise rehabilitation techniques to treat your injury and prevent it from reoccurring.
 Natalie has an interest in rehabilitation of the lumbopelvic region and lower limb, particularly following knee & ankle injuries.

-Natalie works full-time between the City and Next Generation clinics and takes Exercise Rehabilitation, GLA:D and Knee Club classes.
+Natalie works between the City and Next Generation clinics and takes Exercise Rehabilitation and GLA:D.

 Involvement with Teams and Associations